-Sue: You would have been far too young to remember this, and you wouldn’t have been at nursery either.
+Sue: But that means you would have been too young to remember it.

-Me: They edited the story down into a 90 minute movie.
+Me: They edited the story down to 90 minutes.

-Sue: What?
-So why aren’t we watching that version?
-We’d be halfway through it by now!
+Sue: So why aren’t we watching that instead?
+We’d be halfway through this by now, you idiot!

-The Doctor explains to Jo that the Sea Devils are related to the Silurians.
+The Doctor tells Jo the Sea Devils are related to the Silurians.

-Sue: That’s a bit of a leap – they don’t look anything like them.
+Sue: That’s one hell of a leap.
+They don’t look anything like them.

-The Doctor explains that the term Silurian is really a misnomer; they should have been called Eocenes.
+He also explains the term Silurian is actually a misnomer, and the Sea Devils’ reptilian cousins should have been called Eocenes instead.

 Sue: Eh?
 So what do we call the Silurians now?
-This is becoming very confusing.
-I’m pretty sure they’re still called Silurians in the new series.
-And why didn’t anyone check the name out before they made the first one?
+This is very confusing.
+I’m sure they’re still called Silurians in the new series.
+And why didn’t anyone check the bloody name before they made the first one?
 This never would have happened if Wikipedia had been around in 1972.

-Sue: The Doctor puts on a posh voice whenever he’s on the phone.
-That’s quite funny.
+Sue: The Doctor always puts on a posh voice when he’s on the phone.
+It’s quite funny.

-Sue: Was it a rule that only the landed gentry could use a CB radio in 1972?
+Sue: Were only the landed gentry allowed to use CB radios in 1972?

 Sue: What are swords doing in a ****ing prison?
 That’s ridiculous!

-It doesn’t matter how effectively the resultant fight is choreographed, Sue can’t forgive this contrivance.
-Even worse, when the Doctor clearly has the upper hand in this duel (he even finds the time to stuff his face with a sandwich) he chooses to give the Master back his sword so the fight can continue.
+It doesn’t matter how well the fight is choreographed, Sue can’t forgive this contrivance.
+Even worse, when the Doctor gains the upper hand in the duel (he even has enough time to stuff his face with a sandwich), he gives the Master his sword back so the fight doesn’t have to stop.

-The episode concludes with the Master throwing a knife at the Doctor’s back.
+The Master throws a knife at the Doctor’s back.
+Cue credits.

-Sue: That was a pretty good cliffhanger but the set-up was unforgivable.
+Sue: That was a pretty good cliffhanger, but the set-up was unforgivable.
 Swords?
 In a prison?
-Eh?top
+Eh?

-Sue: Do we really have to watch this sword fight again?
+Sue: Do we have to watch the sword fight again?